webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 ### Media Protocol Bridging

 You have existing hardware and software that is producing video, but you can't upgrade it yet.
 Expecting users to download a proprietary client to watch videos is frustrating.
-The answer is run a WebRTC bridge.
+The answer is to run a WebRTC bridge.
 The bridge translates between the two protocols so users can use the browser with your legacy setup.

 Many of the formats that developers bridge with use the protocols as WebRTC.
 SIP is commonly exposed via WebRTC and allows users to make phone calls